hofstadter-io/hof/docs/content/getting-started/code-generation.md

 {{<lead>}}
 Code generation is central to `hof`.

-By rendering templates with data, we can __generate files for any programming language or framework__, saving developers valuable time and effort.
+Hof's ad-hoc code generation feature enables developers to __generate files for any programming language or framework__ by rendering templates with data, saving developers valuable time and effort.
+This page showcases the idea and possibilities of code generation through `hof`.

-Users can save time and reduce code errors using templates and data to generate files for different programming languages or frameworks.
-This process allows users to easily create standardized files with pre-determined code structure, formatting, and suitable content for a particular language or framework.

-It also enables users to quickly generate boilerplate code, reducing the amount of manual work required to set up new projects.
-Additionally, using templates, users can ensure consistency across their projects and adhere to best practices for coding in a particular language or framework.
-This strategy to file generation can increase productivity, and support developers in producing high-quality code efficiently.

 {{</lead>}}